AsmarHaider/assignment_1_auth_2023/README.md

 This project is a demonstration of my skills in TypeScript, SQLite, and PostgreSQL, highlighting my ability to integrate these technologies in a cohesive web application.

 ## Important Note on `.env` File
 For ease of setup, a `.env` file is included in the documentation.
-However, it's important to note that including `.env` files in repositories is generally not recommended for security reasons.
+However, I know that including `.env` files in repositories is generally not recommended for security reasons.
 To mitigate this, the `.env` file is also added to `.gitignore`.

 ## `.env` File Documentation
 The `.env` file is structured as follows, and you may copy it or set the environment variables accordingly: